 Top Tier: 98-99% RTP

-A vampire-themed slot that has stood the test of time.
-Low volatility with an impressive 98% RTP makes it ideal for long sessions.
-See our Blood Suckers review.
+This is a vampire slot which has become a classic.
+Its low volatility coupled with a remarkable 98% RTP makes it great for long gaming sessions.
+Read our Blood Suckers review.

 Strong Performers: 96–98% RTP